Chelmsford High School

-Chelmsford High School is a public, coeducational high school founded in 1917.
+Chelmsford High School is a public high school founded in 1917.
 The current building is located in North Chelmsford, Massachusetts, United States, and was built in 1974.
 Before 1974 the high school was located in the current McCarthy Middle School building.
-It serves as the public high school for students in grades nine through 12 and has been ranked among the top 500 schools in the nation by Newsweek.
+It serves as the public high school for students in grades 9–12 and has been ranked among the top 500 schools in the nation by Newsweek.

 It is part of a central campus that includes four of the town's seven schools.
 The three other schools at the central campus are the C. Edith McCarthy Middle School, the Col. Moses S. Parker Middle School and the Charles D. Harrington Elementary School.

 House structure

 The school is based on a three-house system.
 The houses are named after Ralph Waldo Emerson, Nathaniel Hawthorne and John Greenleaf Whittier, three famous New England writers.
 When the school was built, there was an additional house named for Emily Dickinson.
 After a decade, the school branched out from the house system; the classes were no longer strictly divided into house hallways.
 Now, the house structure mainly serves administrative functions.
 Each house has two to three guidance counselors, a dean and an office.
 All students are assigned a house the year preceding their entrance into the school.